 1. Decide how you want to create your invoice

 There are several ways that you can create an invoice.
-Many people decide to put it together on Word, Excel, or Google Docs.
-You can do this manually if you want, but depending on what program you’re using, there may be templates installed already.
+Many people decide to put it together in Word, Excel, or Google Docs.
+You can do this manually if you want, but depending on what you’re using, there may be templates installed already.
 Alternatively, there is a broad range of free, customisable templates available online.

 2. Ensure your invoice is clearly marked

 It’s important to label the document as an invoice, as this may help speed along the payment process.
 You also need to include a unique identification number on your invoice, which helps you to identify transactions.
-The unique identification number can be structured in any way you want – while it can also contain letters and numbers – so many companies include specific information such as the date of issue or name of project.
+The unique identification number can be structured in any way you want – while it can also contain letters and numbers – so many companies include specific information such as the date of issue or the name of the project.

 3. Include company name, address, and contact information

 Another important element of the invoice is company information.
 You need to include the name, address, and contact information of both your company and the company you’re invoicing.
-If you’re a limited company, you should also add your company registration number and the formal registered name of your company.
+If you’re a limited company, you should also add your company registration number and the formally registered name of your company.

 4. Add a description of the goods and services you’re charging for

 You also need to add a short description of the goods/services you’re invoicing for.
 It doesn’t need to be too long, but it should contain enough detail for your customers to know exactly what they’re being charged for.
-This way, there’s less likely to be unwanted follow-ups from your customer and your invoice will be processed more quickly.
+This way, there’s less likely to be unwanted follow-ups from your customer, and your invoice will be processed more quickly.
 As well as the description, you should add the quantity and price of each item.